gvwilson/sensibleadventures/arecibo/arecibo.md

 Second Bird swallows drily.
 The First People had argued endlessly over what to do with the captured god-king.
-Shedding his blood was unthinkable to everyone except Fast Rock.
-And if they drove him into the desert, what would stop him raising another army among the highlanders?
+Shedding a god's blood was unthinkable, but if they drove him into the desert, what would stop him from returning some day?
 So they had walled him up inside one of his own storehouses to die, which he had stubbornly refused to do.